afdko

 font.lib['com.adobe.type.postscriptCIDMap'] = {name: i for i, name in enumerate(font.lib['public.glyphOrder'])}

-# Set up a basic FDArray until you are ready to add hinting data
+# Set up a a single FDArray until you are ready to add hinting data

 fontname = font.info.familyName.replace(" ", "")